Vic-Warden/Smart-Calendar/docs/planning.md

 ✅ Find all my composants than I need for my smart calendar

-🔄 Create a model on Fritzing when someone passes in front of the smart calendar 🔄 Create a model on Fritzing a sound is played each hours 🔄 Create a model on Fritzing a sound is played when the user added a appointment
+✅ Create a circuit on Thinkercad with speaker led and PIR sensor 🔄 Create a model on Fritzing a sound is played each hours 🔄 Create a model on Fritzing a sound is played when the user added a appointment